erg55/Simon-lab-workshop/README.md

 gunzip P0075_CS_I27897_S125_L002_R1_001.fastq.gz
 gzip P0075_CS_I27897_S125_L002_R1_001.fastq
 ```
-Then we can run fastqc on each of the files:
+Then we can run fastqc on each of the files.
+It is better to do this before combining them since the two lanes may have behaved differently:
 ```
 module load fastqc
 fastqc P0075_CS_I27897_S125_L001_R1_001.fastq.gz